Drystone dyking training day

 Every Wed, Sat and Sun afternoon

-One of our most popular 'permanent' exhibits is the WWII Rolls-Royce Merlin engine that was recovered from a Caithness bog in 1990.
+Our latest development at Castlehill is a permanent exhibition protraying the story of RAF Castletown and the significant impact this had on the life and times of the village and parish of Castletown.
+Includes one of our most popular exhibits - the WWII Rolls-Royce Merlin engine that was recovered from a Caithness bog in 1990.
 The engine belonged to a RAF Hurricane that was stationed at RAF Castletown in August 1941, and was involved in a mid-air collision during a training flight.
 The story of the recovery of the engine, the original incident and the subsequent exploits of the Norwegian pilot, Lt Jens Muller of 331 Squadron, is quite incredible.
-As a taster, Muller was one of only three servicemen to successfully make it home following the Great Escape in 1944 from Stalag Luft III!
-This exhibit with it's incredible back story is not to be missed!
+Also on display are mementoes kindly on loan from the family of Flight Lieutenant Don Mason DSO DFC L/H, (latterly of Thurso) who had a distinguished and heroic career as a bomber pilot and navigator.
+These exhibits with their incredible back story are not to be missed!

 Monday evenings